marcostilva/Lastmile_DRL/README.md

 a mixed-integer optimization program.
 We combine the combinatorial structure of the action space with the neural architecture of the learned value function, involving techniques from machine learning and integer optimization.

-Here we present the base code use dto run DRL algorithms.
+Here we present the base code used to run DRL algorithms.